KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 - Packages to be installed
 - Storage settings

-Let's look now at the `ubuntu.pkr.hcl` file
+Let's look now at the `ubuntu.pkr.hcl` file:

 ```hcl
 packer {